avkhcoding/tma.js/apps/docs/platform/haptic-feedback.md

 ::: warning

 Use this method carefully.
-Emitting haptic events too often can make an effect on user's mobile device battery.
+Emitting haptic events too often can have an effect on user's mobile device battery.

 :::